mehalick/OrangeJetpack.Localization/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/hoqf1taijirw7h84/branch/master?svg=true)](https://ci.appveyor.com/project/AndyMehalick/orangejetpack-localization/branch/master) [![NuGet](https://img.shields.io/nuget/v/OrangeJetpack.Localization.svg?maxAge=3600)](https://www.nuget.org/packages/OrangeJetpack.Localization/)

-*UPDATE: Version 2.0.0 has been ported to .NET Core (.NET Standard 1.6).*
+**UPDATE:** Orange Jetpack Localization has been retired and replaced with [Xaki](https://xaki.io), a re-branded and re-written version for .NET Core, .NET Standard, and classic .NET Full Framework.

 Orange Jetpack Localization is a library that simplifies the storage and retrieval of multi-language POCOs in a database.
 It provides interfaces and attributes for setting up localizable classes and extension methods for setting and getting objects and properties.